Home

 As an adult, he had grey eyes and light brown hair, and carried the nickname "Hardrock."
 In 1918, when registering for the military draft during World War I, the 21-year-old Harry lived at home in Victoria.

-Harry may not have married, but he had one known daughter, Alma Jean Torrence, born in 1922.
+They produced one known daughter, Alma Jean Torrence, born in 1922.

 Federal census records for 1930 show that Harry and his mother and daughter relocated to Koppel, Beaver County, PA, where he earned a living as a foreman for a railroad company, likely the Pittsburgh and Lake Erie Railroad.